ecabanasv/ci-project-one/README.md

     2. In your Repository section, select the project repository that you want to deploy
     3. In the menu located at the top of this section, click `Settings`
     4. Select `Pages` on the left-hand menu - this is around halfway down
-    5. In the source section, select branch `Master` and save
+    5. In the source section, select branch `Main` and save
     6. The page is then given a site URL which you will see above the source section.

 Please note it can take a while for this link to become fully active.